Educational inequality in the United States: School discipline reform

-Though educational and disciplinary inequalities are very complex and multi-faceted, there have been many proposals aimed at reducing disparities.
-Some researchers have suggested that focusing on improving the relationships between students and teachers, as well as the overall culture in schools, can both better support minority students and provide a base from which other reforms can be implemented and developed.
-Research has shown that when teachers are viewed as engaging or involved in a student's success, African American students are more likely to accept them.
-Engaging teaching styles not only better connect with Black students—who often face more barriers to success—but also lead to improved classroom management that results in fewer behavioral conflicts, which may have otherwise required disciplinary intervention.
-Suggestions for improving teaching styles have included various additions to teacher training, such as accounting for challenges that students may face outside of school and contextualizing the actions of students.
-Other proposed additions have included implicit bias training and bringing attention to the cultural differences that may exist between a teacher and their students.
+Educational and disciplinary inequalities are complex and multi-faceted, but there have been many proposals to reduce disparities.
+Some researchers suggest that improving relationships between students and teachers, as well as the overall school culture, can better support minority students and provide a foundation for other reforms.
+Research has shown that, when teachers are engaging with and involved in a student's success, African-American students are more likely to accept them.
+Engaging teaching styles can better connect with Black students, who often face more barriers to success, and improve classroom management, reducing behavioral conflicts and the need for disciplinary intervention.
+Suggestions for improving teaching styles include accounting for challenges students may face outside of school, contextualizing student actions, implicit bias training, and acknowledging cultural differences between teachers and students.
 Even though research about how to reduce the discipline gap is still ongoing, acknowledging the risk of bias when disciplining students has been noted as a potential method of limiting the growth of the gap.